-"I kind of learned my politics and liberalism from him," Carlin explained in the same book.
+"I kind of learned my politics and liberalism from him," said Carlin.
 "My mother was part of the Joe McCarthy, Westbrook Pegler, William Randolph Hearst, Francis Cardinal Spellman axis of conservative Catholicism.
 I was probably more centrist.
 But when I watched the Army-McCarthy hearings, I probably rooted for his side.
 I bought all that because I didn't hear a coherent counterargument anywhere."
-While at WEZE, Carlin and Burns were roommates.
-"We ad-libbed off each other and talked vaguely about doing a comedy act," said Carlin but his stay in the Boston area was short lived.
-WEZE fired Carlin in 1959, after he took the station's van for an unauthorized drive to New York... to score some weed.
+While at WEZE, Carlin and Burns became roommates.
+"We ad-libbed off each other and talked vaguely about doing a comedy act," said Carlin.
+But his stay in the Boston area was short lived.
+WEZE fired Carlin in 1959 - after he took the station's van for an unauthorized drive to New York to score some weed.

-Carlin returned to Shreveport radio, albeit very briefly, and moved on to the Fort Worth, Texas radio outfit KXOL.
+Carlin moved on to the Fort Worth radio outfit KXOL.
 He worked the seven to midnight slot.
-Jack Burns left the Boston station shortly thereafter and decided to split to Hollywood.
-On the way he stopped in to visit Carlin in Texas and George was able to convince him to stay in the Lone Star state temporarily.
-Reunited, Burns and Carlin managed to get arrested on dubious grounds.
-Their dry cleaner was rifling through the pockets of a George Carlin suit jacket prior to its cleaning and discovered a newspaper clipping about a local bank heist done by two men.
-The dry cleaner phoned the fuzz and Burns and Carlin were picked up, roughed up and eventually released.
-The newspaper clipping was being saved by Carlin for the contents of its flipside - a girl's phone number.
-Carlin and Burns wrote and appeared on air together for the next several weeks.
-They began playing at an after hours coffeehouse in town called The Cellar.
+Jack Burns left Boston shortly thereafter for Hollywood.
+On the way he stopped in to visit Carlin in Texas.
+George convinced him to stay.
+They appeared on-air together for the next several weeks.
+They began playing an after hours coffeehouse in town called the Cellar.
 "It wasn't a very good act, but people laughed," said Carlin.
-"After the [radio show] ...
-I got off at midnight ... we would improvise a two man act ... and it was pretty raunchy.
-[The Cellar] was the place where Kennedy's secret service people spent the night before his assassination, where the infamous drinking party took place that the secret service agents were at ... based on this limited success with this captive audience ... we drove to California.
+"After the I got off at midnight we would improvise a two man act and it was pretty raunchy.
+[The Cellar] was the place where Kennedy's secret service people spent the night before his assassination, where the infamous drinking party took place that the secret service agents were at.
+Based on this limited success with this captive audience we drove to California.
 We probably had fifteen minutes ...
-We felt secure enough to quit ... and the guy said, 'Oh, you'll be back.
+We felt secure enough to quit [radio] and the guy said, 'Oh, you'll be back.
 Others have quit this station and thought they were going to Hollywood.
 You guys will be back."
-They left for Los Angeles in February of 1960 and the comedy team of Burns and Carlin was officially formed.
+They left for Los Angeles in February of 1960 and eight months later Burns and Carlin were on the Tonight Show.